 Our interest income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent any of our debt investments include floating interest rates.
+As of March 31, 2015, approximately 81.3% of our LMM, Private Loan, and Middle

-As of December 31, 2014, approximately 84.4% of our LMM, Private Loan, and private placement portfolio debt investments (based on cost) contained floating interest rates, the majority of which had index floors between 100 and 150 basis points.
-Assuming no changes to our investment portfolio and taking into account the interest rate floors, a 1% upward change in interest rate so ver the next twelve months would increase our interest income from debt investments by approximately 550,000.
-As of December 31, 2014, one-month LIBOR was approximately 0.2%.
-Therefore, given that most floating rate debt investments have index floors at or above 100 basis points, a decline in interest rates by 100 basis points is not expected to result in a change to interest income.
+Market portfolio debt investments (based on cost) contained floating interest rates, the majority of which had index floors between 100 and 150 basis points.
+As of December 31, 2014, approximately 84.4% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates, the majority of which had index floors between 100 and 150 basis points.
+Assuming no changes to our investment portfolio and taking into account the interest rate floors, a 1% upward change in interest rates over the next twelve months would increase our interest income from debt investments by approximately \$753,000 as of March 31, 2015 and \$550,000 as of December 31, 2014.
+As of March 31, 2015 and December 31, 2014, one-month LIBOR was approximately 0.2%.
+Therefore, given that most floating rate debt investments have LIBOR index floors at or above 100 basis points, a decline in interest rates by 100 basis points is not expected to result in a change to interest income.